simulation of genomic data under complex evolutionary models

 recombination rates, thus allowing for recombination hotspots of

 different intensities at any position. fastsimcoal implements a new

 approximation to the ancestral recombination graph in the form of

 sequential Markov coalescent allowing it to very quickly generate

 genetic diversity for >100 Mb genomic segments.

-now allows one to estimate demographic parameters from
+now allows one to estimate demographic

 the (joint) site frequency spectrum (SFS)using